shajunxing/quickjs-ffi/README.md

 `library name, function name, return value type representation, ...arguments type representation`.

-Primitive types are representated by short string corresponding to `libffi`'s type definition, I renamed some of it to more C friendly, and also added some, see `primitive_types` in `quickjs-ffi.js` for details. **Note:** All C pointers are `pointers`, they are actually memory addresses. but `char *` can be represented by `string`, and will automatically inbox/outbox with JS string, outbox is not safe and may cause pointer oob, do it at your own risk.
+Primitive types are representated by short string according to `libffi`'s type definition, I renamed some of it to more C friendly, and also added some, see `primitive_types` in `quickjs-ffi.js` for details. **Note:** All C pointers are `pointers`, they are actually memory addresses. but `char *` can be represented by `string`, and will automatically inbox/outbox with JS string, outbox is not safe and may cause pointer oob, do it at your own risk.
 C complex type is not yet supported.

 Structure types are represented by array of prinitive types.
 Nested structures must be defined by nested array, but putting/getting element values must be flattened, which means all structure's primitive elements, in natural order, eg. 'depth first' order.